Trevino, The Guardian‘s US columnist advocates Shooting Political Opponents and Establishing

 Make no mistake: those means were cruel.
 I have stated previously that I

-endorse cruel things in war
+endorse cruel things in war, to eschew them

 is folly.
 The British achieved victory over the Boers by taking their women and